Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 Platzl prides itself on serving organic mulled wine and a variety of sustainable specialties, reflecting Innsbruck’s commitment to the environment.

-Wilton Christmas Market dates: 27th November to 24th December 2023.
+Wilton Christmas Market dates: 26th November to 24th December 2024 (unconfirmed).

 Location: Wiltener.